ocean-eddy-cpt/gcm-filters/docs/theory.rst

 When the filter scale is much larger than the grid scale the filter can become unstable to roundoff errors.
 The usual manifestation of these roundoff errors is high-amplitude small-scale noise in the filtered field.
 (This problem is worse for the Taper filter than the Gaussian filter.)
+In such cases user has a few options to try to regain stability.

+1. If the data being filtered is single-precision, it might help to promote it to double precision (or higher) before filtering.
+2. The user can also try reducing `n_steps`, but must not reduce it too much or the resulting filter will not behave as expected.
-In such cases users might elect to *coarsen* their data before filtering, i.e. to reduce the resolution of the input data before applying the filter.
+3. Users might elect to *coarsen* their data before filtering, i.e. to reduce the resolution of the input data before applying the filter.
 This has the effect of increasing the grid size, and thus decreasing the gap between the filter scale and the grid scale.
-The user can also try reducing `n_steps`, but must not reduce it too much or the resulting filter will not behave as expected.
-The only other option is to use a different approach to filtering, not based on ``gcm-filters``.
+4. The final option is simply to use a different approach to filtering, not based on ``gcm-filters``.

 Spatially-Varying Filter Scale
 ------------------------------